Library Book Security Systems | Prevent Book Theft

 An entry level book security system using RF antennas, ideal for school & college libraries.

 Using RF technology, books are protected using a “book pocket” with an integrated RF label.
-This is cancelled out when a Date Due Card is inserted and the book is “legally” issued by the librarian.
+This is cancelled out when a date due Card is inserted and the book is “legally” issued by the librarian.
 This stops the EAS system alarming.

-When a book is returned the Date Due Card is removed, books are restocked and the Date Due card is reused for another pupil in another book.
+When a book is returned the date due Card is removed, books are restocked and the date due card is reused for another pupil in another book.

 In the event a book has not been through the process and is passed through the tagging gates, the alarm will sound.